LookinLabs/GoBlitz/README.md

 The `handler` component plays a crucial role in processing requests received from the middleware layer.
 It enriches these requests with necessary data for generating responses, using the model component in conjunction with the repository layer.
 Additionally, it manages errors and sends appropriate responses back to the middleware layer.

-The `model` component contains data structures for handlers and environment variable values used by the repository, middleware, and handler components.
+The `model` component contains data structures for config, templates, repository, middleware, and handler components.

 The `config` component facilitates configuring the application through code.
 It stores configuration settings for the repository, middleware, and handler components.
 The config component is combined with the model to establish data structures that promote code reusability across all layers and components.

+The `templates` component generates values for the HTML templates located in `public/views/` folder.

 ![Architecture](./docs/assets/architecture.png)